terraform-ibm-modules/terraform-ibm-landing-zone/reference-architectures/deploy-arch-ibm-slz-vsi-quickstart.md

 image_source: https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone/reference-architectures/vsi-pattern.png

 related_links:
-  - title: "VSI on VPC landing zone - Standard variation"
+  - title: "VSI on VPC Landing Zone - Standard Variation"
     url: "https://cloud.ibm.com/docs/deployable-reference-architectures?topic=deployable-reference-architectures-vsi-ra"
-    description: "The VSI on VPC landing zone standard variation is a deployable architecture that is based on the IBM Cloud for Financial Services reference and that provides virtual servers in a secure VPC for your workloads."
+    description: "The VSI on VPC Landing Zone Standard Variation is a deployable architecture that is based on the IBM Cloud for Financial Services reference and provides virtual servers in a secure VPC for your workloads."

 use-case: Cybersecurity
-industry: Banking,FinancialSector
+industry: Banking, Financial Sector

 content-type: reference-architecture